src-d/guide/engineering/licensing.md

 All our projects should include a [Developer Certificate of Origin](https://developercertificate.org/) (DCO) document to protect us against any individual contributor revoking our rights to distribute their contribution to any of our projects.

 In practice, this means that every commit since the introduction of the DCO, should be signed off by the author, using `git commit -s`.
 Being irrelevant if the author is a source{d} employee or an individual contributor.
+There are two exclusions though:

+1. The change is small and minor, e.g. a typo fix in documentation or a link fix in README.
+2. The change is suggested through GitHub web interface and it is inconvenient to sign-off it with regular git commands (only for source{d} employees).
+Examples: using GitHub suggested changes feature and the author is a source{d} employee; editing a single file on a smartphone.

 To learn more about DCO please read: